 This medicine is manufactured by Salud Care India Pvt Ltd. Mupirocin ointment is sold 70 INR which is 10gm in 1 tube.

 Mupirocin Ointment – Drug interactions

 The Drug interactions differ according to your medications work or increase your risk for serious side effects.
-All possible drug interactions are not listed in this topic.
 Maintain a list of all products you use (including prescription/non-prescription medicines, vitamins, and herbal products) and share it with your physician and pharmacist.
 Do not start, stop, or change the dosage of any drug without your physician’s approval.

 If for some reason an experienced doctor is not available around you, then you can contact us here.

 Dr. Divya has been pursuing Dentistry for about 5 years now.
 Endodontics and Orthodontics are her areas of interest and she holds a BDS degree from Govt.
 Dental College, Vijayawada, AP.
 Besides pursuing her career as a Dentist, she is passionate about Technical writing and is spending her free time in writing medical articles to bring awareness and share medical knowledge to the public.